 When I became a full time entrepreneur and worked from home, I found myself rocking more than doing work.
 I would only work about one hour a day, and the rest of the time I was listening to music and rocking back and forth, and just staring out at the landscape and watching cars go by.

-So that’s pretty much been my life.
-I’ve calculated that I’ve rocked over 45,000 hours in my life.
+So that has pretty much been my life.
+I have calculated that I’ve rocked over 45,000 hours in my life.
 I’ve rocked for 46 years, but I say in other videos that I rocked 40 years because I only remember rocking when I was eight years old and my mom said I started when I was two.

 So it’s been a wild journey, I’m glad to still be alive, I could have died from so many times with drugs and alcohol.
 It’s been a scary ride but I’m really glad that I just realized that I had Asperger’s and I just do things differently than others.

 So maybe this will help you discover that you have Asperger’s as well and Why I Have Asperger’s and Autism.
-I’m very sensitive to sounds and to changes in my routine – changes to my repetition.
-I just want to zone out and today I still find myself tapping and humming, singing songs, there’s always a song in my head going, music has been a big part of my life.
-I’m just really glad to be alive so we’ll talk to you soon.
-Thanks for watching.
-Have a great day.
+I am very sensitive to sounds and to changes in my routine – changes to my repetition.
+I just want to zone out and today I still find myself tapping and humming, singing songs, there is always a song in my head going, music has been a big part of my life.
+I am just really glad to be alive so we will talk to you soon.